 A conflict of interest may exist when an author (the author's institution or employer) has financial or personal relationships or affiliations that could bias the author's decisions of the manuscript.
 Authors are expected to provide detailed information about all relevant financial interests and relationships or financial conflicts, particularly those present at the time the research was conducted and through publication, as well as other financial interests (such as patent applications in preparation), that represent potential future financial gain.
 All disclosures of any potential conflicts of interest, including specific financial interests and relationships and affiliations (other than those affiliations listed in the title page of the manuscript) relevant to the subject of their manuscript will be disclosed by the corresponding author on behalf of each co-author, if any, as part of the submission process.
 Likewise, authors without conflicts of interest will be requested to state so as part of the submission process.
 If authors are uncertain about what constitutes relevant financial interests or relationships, they should contact the editorial office.

-Clinical research should be performed in accordance with the Ethical Principles for Medical Research Involving Human Subjects, outlined in the Declaration of Helsinki.
+Clinical research should be done in accordance with the Ethical Principles for Medical Research Involving Human Enacted March 2010 Revised September 2023 Subjects, as outlined in the Helsinki Declaration of 1975 (revised 2013; https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
 Clinical studies that do not comply with it will not be considered for publication.
 For human subjects, personal information such as patients' names, individual registration numbers, dates of birth, or other private matters should not be disclosed.
-In cases of animal experiments, it should be stated clearly that the processes complied with regulations of the authors'institution(s) or national research committee related to breeding and using laboratory animals or the NIH Guide for the Care and Use of Laboratory Animals.
-Copies of the protocol approved by Institutional Review board (IRB) or Animal Ethics Committee (AEC) should be available for review if necessary.
+In cases of animal experiments, it should be stated clearly that the processes complied with regulations of the authors' institution(s) or national research committee related to breeding and using laboratory animals or the NIH Guide for the Care and Use of Laboratory Animals.
+Copies of the protocol approved by Institutional Review board (IRB) or Institutional Animal Care and Use Committee (IACUC) should be available for review if necessary.

 ACB condemns unethical treatment of subjects in laboratory research, both human and animal.
 The report of any research involving human beings or experimental subjects must be conducted in accordance with the local or national requirements approved by their Institutional Review Board or Animal Research Committee.
 Manuscripts that do not comply with acceptable standards for the humane treatment of vertebrate animals will not be considered for publication.